gpratte/react-todo-list/README.md

 Clicking the delete button results in the reminder being removed from the list.

 To make thing easier to understand numbered the reminders by using a placeholder with the id.

+## step 06 update text
+Wired up the onChange event from the input field so that the correct reminder in the state array is updated and then setState renders the text.